zuozhenggh/learning-library/faceswap on OCI/Lab2/Lab 2 - Provision a GPU instance.md

 In this lab, we will walk through the required steps to provision a GPU instance on OCI with Ubuntu running on it.

 **Note:** A PAYG account is required to provision GPU instances on OCI.
-If you are using the Oracle Free Tier that consists of the Always Free offering and a 30-day free trial, you can make use of the VM.Standard.E2.1.Micro (included in the Always Free Offering) and all available VM and BMs instances (included in the 30-Day trial).
+If you are using the Oracle 30-day free trial, you can make use all available VM and BMs instances.

 Estimated workshop time: 15 minutes